yuanxy33/Image-Caption-Generation/README.md

 ![RNNLSTM loss](https://user-images.githubusercontent.com/67460572/94655420-22f9a900-0331-11eb-802f-914d66d21e03.PNG)

-The loss in RNN & LSTM drop with epochs, indicating the network is learning
+The loss in RNN & LSTM drop with epochs, indicating the network is learning.
+The loss of RNN and LSTM has roughly the same pattern, both drop drastically from 8 to 3 from after first epoch finally reached around 2.3 after 5 epochs.
+As expected, the BLEU score is terrible before training the model.
+The output is determined by random initialization of the weight in the neural network.

+Evaluating the performance while training, RNN BLEU scores are in the range of 0.41-0.57 while LSTM are in the range of 0.43-0.67.
+For the second image, RNN scores ranging from 0.41-0.56 while LSTM ranging from 0.39 – 0.73.
+This suggest that LSTM has a higher BLEU scores than RNN.

 ![caption generated per epoch](https://user-images.githubusercontent.com/67460572/94650849-0ad25b80-032a-11eb-8811-4de6c0afbb8f.PNG)